Free Educational Video

 Leah: Right, exactly.
 Moving on, let’s now talk about-

 Kathy: One more question, someone said they’re having a bad experience in Nevada.
-We don’t have– We haven’t been, we don’t have affiliates in Nevada.
+We don’t have– We haven’t been, we don’t have property teams in Nevada.
 Do you have any suggestions on how they can find a better property manager in that state?

 Leah: The Better Business Bureau.
 Better Business Bureau is a great place to look.